Ston Easton Park viewed from the North East. The Hippisley family owned the house

 was threatened with demolition, but

-house was bought by William Rees-Mogg
+house to William Rees-Mogg

 who repaired the roof and made it habitable.
+In 1977

-it to its former glory.
+to its former glory.
 In 1982 the Smedleys converted the house into

 a hotel.
+In 2000

-In 2001 the house was purchased by Von Essen Hotels.
+the house was purchased by Von Essen Hotels.